AnotherGoat/teal-chess/README.md

 - The UI looks a bit more modern, thanks to [FlatLaf](https://www.formdev.com/flatlaf/)
 - Chess graphics are the same as the ones [by Cburnett on Wikipedia](https://en.wikipedia.org/wiki/User:Cburnett/GFDL_images/Chess)
 - The code follows [Google's Java Style Guide](https://google.github.io/styleguide/javaguide.html)
-- Abstractions were added when it makes sense, to increase readability
+- Abstractions were added when it makes sense, to increase code readability

 The project is far from finished (even as a demo), which is why there's no release yet.
 Any extra documentation can be found in the [docs](docs) folder.